Understanding Anxiety in Teens

 Recent Survey 2013 Stress in America

-According to a recent survey Stress in America many teens in the US are experiencing unhealthy levels of stress and anxiety similar to adults (American Psychological Association, 2014).
-Many are uncertain what they can do about it and many have little stress management skills to help.
-According to the survey when teens were asked about their experiences in the past month 46 percent reported feeling irritable or angry and 36 percent report feeling anxious or nervous.
-Thirty-two percent of teens reported that stress makes them feel like they could cry and 35 percent say the have laid in bed awake at night because of stress.
+According to a recent survey Stress in America, many teens in the US are experiencing unhealthy levels of stress and anxiety similar to adults (American Psychological Association, 2014).
+Many are uncertain about what they can do and many have little stress management skills to help.
+According to the survey, when teens were asked about their experiences in the past month, 46 percent reported feeling irritable or angry and 36 percent report feeling anxious or nervous.
+Thirty-two percent of teens reported that stress makes them feel like they could cry and 35 percent said they have laid in bed awake at night because of stress.
 Many also reported getting headaches and upset stomachs because of stress.

 When teens don’t know how to deal with their stress and anxiety it can become chronic.
 Some may use drugs and alcohol to help them cope with the mounting stress, some isolate or disconnect, while others may experience eating disorders, low self-esteem or more troubling behavior.

-I work with many stress and anxiety issues with teens.
-Whether it is academic or test anxiety, social anxiety or general anxiety I can help your teen reduce their symptoms and help them manage their stress in more healthy ways.
+Dr. Bisignano works with many stress and anxiety issues with teens.
+Whether it is academic or test anxiety, social anxiety or general anxiety, Dr. Bisignano can help your teen reduce their symptoms and manage their stress in more healthy ways.

-I will schedule an initial consultation with you and/or spouse and your teen.
-I will then meet with your teen individually for subsequent meetings.
-At times I may bring in one or both parents into our therapy session.
-I help teens identify what is causing them stress and anxiety.
-I help them to process the thoughts and feelings they are experiencing.
-I teach skills and techniques to reduce the symptoms and to help them deal with anxiety in more healthy ways in the future.
+Dr. Bisignano will schedule an initial consultation with you and/or spouse and your teen.
+She will then meet with your teen individually for subsequent meetings.
+At times she may bring in one or both parents into the therapy session.
+Dr. Bisignano helps teens identify what is causing them stress and anxiety.
+She helps them to process the thoughts and feelings they are experiencing.
+She teaches skills and techniques to reduce the symptoms and to help them deal with anxiety in more healthy ways in the future.

 You have taken a first step in seeking help for your teen.
 Now you are ready for the next step.
-I encourage you to call me today for a complimentary 15-minute phone consultation (424) 206-9055.
-Call today and I can help answer any questions or concerns you may have.
+Dr. Bisignano encourages you to call her Palos Verdes office for a complimentary 15-minute phone consultation at (424) 206-9055.
+Call today and she can help answer any questions or concerns you may have.

 • • •